mongoq/netduke32/README.md

 What works in this repo:

-* Compilation of source code with Linux and Windows
+* Compilation of source code with Linux
 * Potentially removing out-of-sync message when combining Linux and Windows systems
 * Python scripts for client / server connection
 * Map selection on startup